pascallaliberte/pascallaliberte.me/jtbd/purchase-interview/index.md

 Hi.
 [Pascal](/) here, thanks for dropping by.

 I'm interested in hearing people's stories of how they made a recent purchase.
 Can you help?
+For an hour of your time, you'll receive a $50 Amazon gift card after the interview.

 ## **Do these match your experience?**